opensearch-project/data-prepper/data-prepper-plugins/otel-trace-source/README.md

 * max_connection_count(Optional) => the maximum allowed number of open connections.
 Default is `500`.
 * authentication(Optional) => An authentication configuration.
 By default, this runs an unauthenticated server.
 See below for more information.
 * record_type(Optional) => A string represents the supported record data type that is written into the buffer plugin.
 Value options are `otlp` or `event`.
 Default is `otlp`.
+* compression (Optional) : The compression type applied on the client request payload.
+Defaults to `none`.
+Supported values are:
+    * `none`: no compression
+    * `gzip`: apply GZip de-compression on the incoming request.

 ### Authentication Configurations